 We are dedicated to providing our patients with a high standard of medical care and access to the latest medical innovations and Allergen Immunotherapy is another way in which we’re able to do this.

-To make a booking with one of our GPs to discuss your allergies and the best treatment options available for you, go to our online bookings page or contact us on (08) 9208 6400.
+To make a booking with one of our GPs to discuss your allergies and the best treatment options available for you, go to our Appointments page or contact us on (08) 9208 6400.

 To find out more about our allergy services, visit our Allergy Treatments page.